shikokuchuo/mirai/README.md

 #> [1] 1
 #>
 #> $daemons
-#> [1] 1
+#> [1] "remote"
 #>
 #> $nodes
 #> [1] 4
 ```

-This shows the connection to the daemon, which is acting as an active
-server queue for the 4 nodes.
+When running a local server queue to connect to remote nodes, there is
+only a single connection to the local server queue.
+This then connects
+in turn to the nodes running on remote servers.

 To reset all connections and revert to default behaviour: